PoliticalGraveyard.com

 Brathwaite, Peter L. — also known as Pete Brathwaite — of Florida.
 Republican.
 Candidate for U.S. Representative from Florida 2nd District, 1978.
 Still living as of 1978.

-Brathwaite, Yvonne See Yvonne Brathwaite Burke
+Brathwaite, Yvonne W. See Yvonne Brathwaite Burke

-BRATHWELL (Soundex B634) — See also BARTHWELL, BOTHWELL, BRATHWAITE, BRIGHTWELL, BROTHWELL, CLATHWORTHY, GRATHWOHL, HATHWELL, MILBRATH, ROTHWELL, SOUTHWELL, STRATHWELL.
+BRATHWELL (Soundex B634) — See also BARTHWELL, BOTHWELL, BRATHWAITE, BRIGHTWELL, BROTHWELL, CLATHWORTHY, GRATHWOHL, HATHWAY, HATHWELL, MILBRATH, ROTHWELL, SOUTHWELL, STRATHWELL.

 Brathwell, William A. — of Chester, Middlesex County, Conn.
 Republican.
 Alternate delegate to Republican National Convention from Connecticut, 1896.
 Burial location unknown.